Click below to listen to my 2 min. Garden Bite radio show: Controlling late blight on tomatoes

 - Inspect your purchases for signs.
 Leaves and stems should be green and firm.

 - Avoid any plants with dark rotten areas.
 Buy plants that are disease resistant.
-The cultivars I planted this year, Red Racer and Valentine, are resistant to other types of diseases…
+Red Racer and Valentine, are resistant to other types of diseases…

 - Provide plenty of space between your tomato plants and be sure to stake them, this allows for better air circulation, which means quicker drying and keeping them off the ground.